smartm0use/bitcoin-onosm/README.md

 # [Bitcoin Accepted Here](https://www.bitcoinaccepted.in)

-An easy way to add a bitcoin venue on Bitcoin Accepted Here application (and on OpenStreetMap).
+An easy way to add a bitcoin venue or ATM on Bitcoin Accepted Here application (and on OpenStreetMap).

 ## Contributing
 General notes